alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 So that you don’t pay excise duty twice, you can claim excise duty drawback on the UK excise duty that’s already been paid.

 To claim excise duty drawback, you must be classed as a ‘revenue trader’ by HMRC - a business that’s involved in producing or selling excise goods.
-Private individuals can’t claim excise duty drawback.

 You can’t claim it on goods you send to the Isle of Man, because it uses the same excise duty system as the UK.